-Rachel Smith is a junior in the UCSC Art Department.
+Rachel Smith is an alum of the UCSC Art Department.
 About the first in the "How Many Syrians?" series, she writes, "This piece surrounds the death of Aylan Kurdi.
 The day he died, his father lost two sons and his wife and vowed to return to bury his family and live by their graves.

 The Mary Porter Sesnon Art Gallery is delighted to present IRWIN 2018, the 32nd annual Irwin Scholarship Award exhibition entitled Identification, which opens on May 30 and runs through June 16, 2018.

 UC Santa Cruz professor of art Dee Hibbert-Jones has won a 2019 International Documentary Association (IDA) grant for Run With It, an animated documentary film she is currently working on in collaboration with San Francisco artist Nomi Talisman.

 Loss and grief have turned out to be uncanny inspirations for artist and student Aja Bond, who is currently in her junior year, working towards earning a B.A. in art at UC Santa Cruz.

 For Rubén Blades, Pablo Pueblo, and the songs to liberate two and a half continents.